kejohnson1231/COVID19_Machine_Learning/README.md

 ### Data

-Gathered data by county using CDC, Politico, and various other sites (for shutdown orders) to create my own initial dataset to use.The Original combined sociolhealth dataset had over 400 features, so I knew I had to pare it down and clean it up quite a bit.
+Initially I gathered data by county using CDC, and Politico to create my own initial dataset to use.The Original combined sociolhealth dataset had over 400 features, so I knew I had to pare it down and clean it up quite a bit.
 When I was looking through the features I could see that there seemed to be sortable into clear categories.
 My goal was to make representative selections across those categories of interest and remove duplicative data